 Servers play a very important role in modern computing, especially if you consider the widespread usage of the internet.
-While servers are required to keep running round-the-clock, they are machines that require regular maintenance.
-Regular monitoring and upkeep can prevent foreseeable server problems, and it can also thwart small failures from turning into major server disasters.
+While servers run round-the-clock, these machines, like any other, require regular maintenance.
+Regular monitoring and upkeep can prevent foreseeable server problems, and can also stop small failures from turning into major disasters.

-While several businesses opt to go the professional way and look for suitable server maintenance plans, some other businesses have in-house teams to address this aspect.
+Several businesses opt to go the professional way and look for suitable server maintenance plans, but others have in-house teams to address this aspect.
 In both cases, server maintenance best practices essentially remain the same.

 - Print servers